Guidance for applicants and businesses

 A person carries on a business as a scrap metal dealer if he: carries on a business which consists wholly or partly in buying or selling scrap metal, whether or not the metal is sold in the form in which it was bought, or carries on a business as a motor salvage operator.

-A licence to use any premises, vehicle, vessel or stall as a sexual entertainment venue.
+A licence to use any premises, vehicle, vessel or stall as a sex establishment.